 Ichthyosis: A heredity skin disease where epidermis flakes off in large scales or plates.

 Infections: Bacterial “staph” infections are the most common, especially on arms and legs.
-Such infections suspected if areas are weeping or crusted or if small “pus-bumps” are seen.
-A common virus infection of children, molluscum contagiosum, tends to be more severe in children with AD.
+Such infections suspected if areas are weeping or crusted or if small “pus-bumps” is seen.
+Common virus infection of children, molluscum contagiosum, tends to be more severe in children with AD.
 Molluscum infections look like small bumps, often with a central white core.
 Herpes infections (such as fever blisters or cold sores) and fungus (ringworm or athlete’s foot) can also trigger AD.
 If some lesions look different ask your doctor.
 If they turn out to be infected, they can be treated with antibiotics or other, effective medications.
 These are generally benign, superficial infections for AD patients and they do not seem to be especially contagious for other people.
 The challenge: Recognize and treat pustules or crusted lesions in consultation with a physician.

 Immunocompromised: A condition where the immune system has been impaired by disease and decreases a person’s ability to fight infections.